onyourmarks-agency/craft-geoaddress/README.md

 4. In the Control Panel, go to Settings → Plugins and click the “Settings” link to insert your Google Maps Geocoding API key to increase the allowed API calls.

-5. Copy and rename the file geoaddress-sample.php to [your craft directory]/config/geoaddress.php and modify it to include only those countries you want enabled.
+5. Copy and rename the file geoaddress-sample.php to [your craft directory]/config/geoaddress.php and include the countries you want enabled.